 The Senior Citizens Center of the Greater Dayton Area opened in 1956 at a donated storefront at 210 South Main Street in Dayton with a Director and two part-time assistants.
 Seniors now had a place with opportunities for fun activities and constructive use of leisure time, a centralized place for public education and training on aging, and a hub to find referrals to community resources.
 Eleven seniors joined on the day the doors opened and eighteen months later there were 430 members.

 In 1969, the organization settled into the specially designed building at 105 S. Wilkinson Street, designed by Levin & Porter Architects, and continued as a senior citizen's center.
-When it became obvious there was a significant need for home-based services in Dayton and surrounding areas, Senior Resource Connection adapted to meet the needs of home-bound seniors with great social and economic need.
+When it became obvious there was a significant need for home-based services in Dayton and surrounding areas, we adapted to meet the needs of home-bound seniors with great social and economic need.
+In 1996, our name was officially changed to Senior Resource Connection.
+As our services continued to expand, more centralized office space was needed.
+In 2005, we purchased a 2-story building at 222 Salem Avenue to house administrative services along with many programs such as Representative Payee, Case Management, Protective Services, Visiting Home Care, Care Coordination, Caregiver Support, Medication Dispensers and Emergency Response.
+Our Nutrition programs, Meals on Wheels and Congregate Dining, remained at the Wilkinson building and continue operations from there still today.